Skip to content

 3. Open the the Camera Settings.

-4. Copy the Scrypted NVR Card Webpage URL.
-(Substitute this with Camera Grid or Event Reel URL if desired.)
+4. Copy the Scrypted NVR Card id.
+This id can be used in either the Camera or Event Reel Card.

 WARNING

-The Custom Component (and Addon setup, if applicable) must correctly be completed prior to setting up the cards.
-If the Integrate menu is unavailable, the setup was not completed correctly and should be revalidated per the documentation on this page.
+2. The Custom Component (and Addon setup, if applicable) must correctly be completed prior to setting up the cards.

-1. Add the following Webpage Card in Home Assistant and replace/paste the previously copied Scrypted NVR Card Webpage URL below:
+1. Add the following Manual Card in Home Assistant and replace/paste the previously copied Scrypted NVR Card id below:

 yaml